mcu-tools/mcuboot/README-zephyr.rst

     $ imgtool keygen -k mykey.pem -t rsa-2048

 The argument to ``-t`` should be the desired key type.
-See the imgtool README.rst for more details on the possible keytypes.
+See the imgtool README.rst for more details on the possible key types.

 Extracting the public key
 -------------------------